Q: What is AWS Transfer Family?

 Q: Is AWS Transfer Family FISMA compliant?

-A: AWS East/West and GovCloud (US) Regions are compliant.
+A: AWS East/West and GovCloud (US) Regions are FISMA compliant.
+When AWS Transfer Family is authorized for FedRAMP, it will be FISMA compliant within the respective regions.
 This compliance is demonstrated through FedRAMP Authorization of these two regions to FedRAMP Moderate and FedRAMP High.
 We demonstrate compliance through annual assessments and documenting compliance with in-scope NIST SP 800-53 controls within our System Security Plans.
-Templates are available on Artifact along with our customer responsibility matrix (CRM) which demonstrates, at a detailed level, our responsibility to meet these NIST controls as required by FedRAMP.
+Templates are available on Artifact along with our customer responsibility matrix (CRM) which demonstrates at a detailed level or responsibility to meet these NIST controls as required by FedRAMP.
 Artifact is available through the management console accessible by an AWS account for both East/West and GovCloud.
 If you have any further questions on this topic, please consult the Console.

 Q: How does the service ensure integrity of uploaded files?